vivekkumarrathour/finance-dashboard/README.md

 ## 💡 What I Learned

+Through this project, I learned:

-* Building reusable React components
+* Structuring a React application
-* Managing global state using Context API
+* Managing state using Context API
+* Building reusable UI components
-* Creating charts using Recharts
+* Creating charts for data visualization
-* Designing responsive UI with Tailwind
-* Handling user interactions like filtering and sorting
+* Handling filtering, sorting, and UI interactions

-I also used AI tools to guide me during development and to improve code structure and UI decisions.
+I also used AI tools to assist with ideas, debugging, and improving implementation, which helped me learn faster and refine my approach.

 ---

 ## 📝 Note

-This project is frontend-only and uses mock data.
-The goal was to understand UI design, state management, and user experience.
+This is a frontend-only project created for evaluation purposes.
+All data used is mock data.

 ---

 ## 📜 License

 MIT

-Thank You